mids-w205-fund-of-data-eng/template-project-1/README.md

 - For any temporary tables (or views) that you created, include the SQL in markdown cells

-- Use code cells for SQL you ran to load into Pandas
+- Use code cells for SQL you ran to load into Pandas, either using the !bq or the magic commands

 - Use code cells to create Pandas formatted output tables (at least 3) to present or support your findings